 Bratislava was always a meeting point of the trade crossroads in Central and Eastern Europe.
-In this article we are going to take you through the history of Bratislava, Slovakia.
+In this article we are going to take you through the brief history of Bratislava, Slovakia.

 Bratislava was once also known as Braslavespurch, Brezalauspurc, Istropolis (during Matthias Corvinus/Matej Korvin's rule), Pozsony (Hungarian name), Posonium (Latin name), Pressburg (German name), Brezesburg, Preslawaspurch, Brezizbuch, Bresbuch, Presporok or Prespork (Slovak historical name), Wilson's City ("Wilsonovo" - when Bratislava was free town during few months after Wolrd War I).